 Leaders of churches also have trauma, abuse, depression, anxiety, PTSD, and other mental health challenges.
 You need self-care, and perhaps professional care as much as anyone.
 Do not be afraid to pursue what is best for you.
 You matter too.

 Dear Pastor, you are called to a high purpose, not as God’s right-hand assistant.
 Church leaders, you are servants, not gods.
 I know you know this intellectually and in your spirit, but is your mind at rest?
 You matter too.

 Take care of yourself first.
 That includes vacations, time-outs, and days off.
 Nurture family relationships.
 If this seems impossible, maybe you have forgotten that you matter too.

 Today’s Helpful Word

 NOTE: I am not a doctor or mental health professional.
-I speak only from personal experiences with and observations of mental illness.
-In no way is this website intended to substitute for professional mental health care.
+I speak only from personal experiences with and observations of mental illness, abuse, and addiction.
+In no way is this website intended to substitute for professional mental or behavioral health care.

 If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, in the U.S. call the National Suicide Prevention Lifeline 1-800-273-TALK (8255), or for a list of international suicide hotlines, go here.

 If you are suicidal with a plan, immediately call 911 in the U.S. (for international emergency numbers, go here ), or go to your nearest emergency room.
 Do not be alone.
 Hope and help are yours.